 For New Members

-The FRCAC committee is headed by a Chair and two sub-committee chairs, one for the physical sciences and one for the social sciences.
+Initial Committee Meetings: The FRCAC is headed by a chair, who is elected by the outgoing committee in the previous academic year during its final Spring meeting.
+The chair can either appoint or solicit nominations from the current FRCAC to appoint sub-committee chairs, one for the physical sciences and one for the social sciences.
 Members are assigned to one of these sub-committee groups according to their discipline.
-The committee chair will set up a preliminary meeting for her/him and the sub-chairs, and they will divide the newly submitted proposals into the two sub-committee groups.
-In the event that a sub-committee does not have enough members, the sub-committee chair will work with FRCAC to appoint ad hoc reviewers.
-Then committee members will receive an email showing which proposals each member has been assigned to read.
-We average about 40-60 submissions in the Fall cycle and 10-25 in the Spring.
-Each FRCAC member is expected to review 4 proposals per cycle.
-The location from where the proposals can be viewed and other important information regarding the review will be sent to the members.
-Once the sub-committee members have had enough time to review, the respective chairs will call for a meeting to discuss the review scores.
-Each sub-committee will rank the proposals.
+The first full committee meeting will be held immediately after the Fall academic session starts.
+Subsequently, the committee chair will set up a preliminary meeting(s) with the sub-chairs, and they will divide the newly submitted proposals into the two sub-committee groups.
+In the event that a sub-committee does not have enough members, the sub-committee chair will work with FRCAC to appoint non-voting ad hoc reviewers.
+Committee members will then receive an email showing which proposals each member has been assigned to read.
+In general, 40-60 proposals are received for the Fall session while a lower number of proposals, typically 10-25 are received in the Spring.
+Each FRCAC member is expected to review at least 4 proposals in each semester session.
+The final determination on which proposal gets funded is made using a two step process: (1) individual review of each proposal by multiple members; and (2) an overall vote by the full committee.